-CREDITS 1.
-Core Courses 15 CJ 801 Crime Causation, Prevention, and Control CJ 810 Proseminar in Criminal Justice CJ 811 Design and Analysis in Criminal Justice Research 1 3 CJ 812 Criminal Justice Management Seminar 1 CJ 887 Quantitative Methods in Criminal Justice Research 3 2.
+CJ 801 Crime Causation, Prevention, and Control 3 CJ 810 Proseminar in Criminal Justice CJ 811 Design and Analysis in Criminal Justice Research 1 3 CJ 812 Criminal Justice Management Seminar 1 3 CJ 887 Quantitative Methods in Criminal Justice Research 3 2.
 Plan Α 1.
-Complet te 6 credits of Criminal Justice 899 Master's Thesis Re- search v vith a grade of 3.0 or better.
-2. oral examination in defense of the thesis.
-3. Complet te 3 credits of electives approved by the academic advisor.
-Plan 1. te Criminal Justice 896 Policy Analysis under Conditions ge with a grade of 3.0 or better.
-2. oral examination covering the policy analysis paper com- y successfully completing Criminal Justice 896.
-3. te 6 credits of electives approved by the academic advisor.
-3. be electives approved by an academic advisor 6 - 1 For a student w ho completes the requirements for the graduate Specialization in Forensic
+Comple Complete 6 credits of Criminal Justice 899 Master's Thesis Re- search search with a grade of 3.0 or better.
+2. Pass a Pass an oral examination in defense of the thesis.
+3. Comple ete 3 credits of electives approved by the academic advisor.
+Plan В В 1.
+Complete Criminal Justice 896 Policy Analysis under Conditions of Change with a grade of 3.0 or better.
+2. n oral examination covering the policy analysis paper completed by successfully completing Criminal Justice 896. $Complete \, 6 \, credits \, of \, electives \, approved \, by \, the \, academic \, advisor.$

-- Science.

-1. A course dealing with an aspect of the legal system approved by the School of - Criminal Justice may be substituted for Criminal Justice 811. - 2.
-Criminal Justice 815 may be substituted for Criminal Justice 812.
+- 6 3.
+Criminal Justice electives approved by an academic advisor.
+For a student who completes the requirements for the graduate Specialization in Forensic - A course dealing with an aspect of the legal system approved by the School of Criminal Justice may be substituted for Criminal Justice 811. - Criminal Justice 815 may be substituted for Criminal Justice 812.